pranay-gundam/TidyTuesday/README.md

 ## Features to be added

+- add toml files to talk about what packages are needed, there are some specific versions of pandas and numpy needed to make things work.
 - Pulling data from bloomberg
 - Automating the latex report creation, user only has to edit one file to finish the report
 - Script using `crontab` to automatically run reports each day